-Our gym has many running machines and cycling machines.
+Our gym has many running and muscle strengthening machines.

 - The players had a lot of water during the half time and could not play efficiently after that.

-Penalty – punishment imposed on the player for breaking the rules.
+Penalty – punishment imposed on the player for breaking rules.

-- They allowed him to pay back the money without the penalty.
+- They allowed him to pay back the money without any penalty.